FurretDev/FurretDev/README.md

 # 💫 About Me:
-I'm Furret, a furry and someone who's stupid and has depression
+I'm Furret, a furry and someone who's stupid

 # 💻 Tech Stack: